General business conditions of the business company HAVEL COMPOSITES CZ s.r.o.,

 2.6 The buyer is obliged to state correct and true data in the order.
 The data provided by the buyer when ordering goods are considered correct by the seller.

-2.7 All presentation of goods placed in the web interface of the store is of an informative nature and the seller is not obliged to enter into a purchase agreement regarding these goods.
+2.7 All presentation of goods placed in the web interface of the e-shop is of an informative nature and the seller is not obliged to enter into a purchase agreement regarding these goods.
 The provisions of § 1732 para.
 2 of the Civil Code shall not apply.

 2.9 The seller is always entitled, depending on the nature of the order (quantity of goods, purchase price, estimated shipping costs) to ask the buyer for additional confirmation of the order (for example, in writing or by telephone).